 Riding Through Compton pairs three years of documentary photographs and formal portraits by Melodie McDaniel with interviews by Amelia Fleetwood conducted with participants, guardians, and volunteers involved with the Compton Junior Posse.

 Melodie McDaniel (b.
 Omaha, NE, 1967; resides in Los Angeles) is an American still photographer and director whose work challenges prevailing motifs of American identity, with a deep investment in the exploration of sub- and countercultures.
 She graduated in 1991 with a BFA from Art Center College of Design in Pasadena, CA. McDaniel has created over 200 advertising campaigns to date for companies that include Nike, Target, Yahoo, Sony, Disney, Levi’s, Chrysler and Delta.
 Her work has been published in magazines such as Vogue, Dazed, Interview, GQ and Spin; photographs from this series are being featured in the 2018 Month of Photography Los Angeles (MOPLA).
 This is her first monograph.

-Contributing editor for Santa Barbara Magazine and LALA Magazine, writer Amelia Fleetwood has also been published in Architectural Digest, At Large, Domino, C Magazine, Huffington Post, and Du Jour, among others.
-She is based in Ojai, California with her children on a small farm with goats, chickens, horses, and a pair of badly behaved, overly-energetic dogs.
+Contributing editor for Santa Barbara Magazine and LALA Magazine, writer Amelia Fleetwood Simpson has also been published in Architectural Digest, At Large, Domino, C Magazine, Huffington Post, and Du Jour, among others.